 APIs are central to automation, especially in marketing applications.
 One of the challenges when shopping for a great vendor with a comprehensive API is that development resources and expenses are usually an after-thought.
 The marketing team or CMO may drive the purchase of an application and sometimes the development team doesn’t get a lot of input.

 Researching a platform’s integration capabilities via an API requires more than the simple question, Is there an API?
+And the next question:

 If you sign on with an application with a poorly supported or documented API, you’re going to drive your development team crazy and your integrations will likely come up short or fail altogether.
 Find the right vendor, and your integration will work and your development folks will be happy to assist!